romi/romi-rover-build-and-test/oquam/docs/Readme.md

          ym = vy0²/2a

-The error ym should be smaller than the maximim deviation d.
+The error ym should be smaller than the maximim deviation d:

-          ym < d ⇒ vy0²/2a < d ⇒ vy0 < √2ad
+          ym < d
+          ⇒ vy0²/2a < d
+          ⇒ vy0 < √2ad                                          (4)

-If the requested speed is larger than the maximum, all speed components will be scaled linearly.
+If the requested speed at the entry of the curve is larger than the √2ad, the speed components in the xyz directions have to scaled linearly to satisfy the constraint (4).

 We already calculated the y coordinate of the entry and exit points in (3).
 The x coordinates of the entry and exit points are:

           ∆x = vx0·∆t
           ⇒ ∆x = -2vy0.vx0/a,   using (1)